Graduate Financial Support

 PhD students who are awarded an external fellowship for which they are the PI are eligible to receive a one-time bonus of $2,000 to be issued in a month closest to the start date of the award.

-Note: If a student is ever awarded an external fellowship (external meaning by an institution or organization outside of UCSD) it is very important for the student to notify the Bioengineering Student Affairs Office immediately in order to ensure their pay is not negatively impacted while being transitioned to the new fellowship source.
+IMPORTANT NOTE: If a student is ever awarded an external fellowship (external meaning by an institution or organization outside of UCSD) it is very important for the student to notify the Bioengineering Student Affairs Office immediately in order to ensure their pay is not negatively impacted while being transitioned to the new fellowship source.
 Failure to notify the Bioengineering Student Affairs Office of new awards in a timely manner before the activation of the award could result in possible negative tax consequences for the student if the Department has to take retroactive actions to correct funding after the award has begun.

 Common Fellowships